Violin acoustics: Tension

 where E is the Young's modulus, S is the cross-sectional area, ΔL is the extension, and L is the string length.
 For vibrations with a large amplitude, the tension is not constant.

 Increasing the tension on a string results in a higher frequency note: the frequency of the vibrating string, which is directly proportional to the square root of the tension, can be represented by the following equation:

-where f is the fundamental frequency of the string, F is the tension force and M is the mass.
+where f is the fundamental frequency of the string, T is the tension force and M is the mass.

 The strings of a violin are attached to adjustable tuning pegs and (with some strings) finer tuners.
 Tuning each string is done by loosening or tightening it until the desired pitch is reached.
 The tension of a violin string ranges from 8.7 to 18.7 lb-f.